kasirgalabs/ETUmulator/user_guide.md

 <h1> Welcome to User Guide </h1>

-<h2>In this guide we have the list of instructions supported by the Assembler<i>Let's look at the mnemonic list of each emulated instruction with their description</i></h2>
+<h2>In this guide we have the list of instructions supported by the Assembler<i>Let's look at the mnemonic list of each emulated instruction:</i></h2>
 <hr>
 <h3>Instructions</h3>
 <h4>Arithmetic</h4>